jvansch1/python_hash_map/README.md

 As long as you have python3 there is nothing you need to install in order to get this working!

-In order to use HashMap, open your terminal using `python3`.
+In order to use HashMap, open your terminal using `python3` while in the root directory of this project.

 Import the HashMap by typing `from hash_map import HashMap`.
-If you see `True` then you are good to go!
+You should be good to go!

 ```
 from hash_map import HashMap